ioBroker/ioBroker.js-controller/README.md

 ----------------------------------------------------------------------

 ## Usage
-Example hwo to install on a Debian based system:
+Example how to install on a Debian based system:
 ```
 curl -sLf https://iobroker.net/install.sh | bash -
 ```